Ferhatmedtahar/building--api/README.md

 we implement the filter and sort and rest of operations in the controllers :getALL

 ### to implement that features we need just to `manupilate string which we get from url and see what the DB accept`

+#### filter :

+filter the req.query from the other field and make lt , gt ,... available and thats all

+#### sort :

+we do if statemnet and we fix the string of query in sort field : `asc , - desc , multiple fields sorting  seperate by espace , default sort in the else statement which the createdAt field`

+#### Limit fields`project `:

+its just the select fields in SQL if andthats all

+#### pagination :

+easy work with skip and limit only

+#### alias:

+prefill the request queries.

+route for a request which is very popular for example the best 5 cheap tours that we dont have so huge url for that for example :
+`request done all the time :127.0.0.1:3000/api/v1/tours?limit=5&sort=-ratingAverage,price`

+we want request easy to memorize for users so we do in new route and set a middleware in the controller file and export which change the query object and thats all

+---

+## refactor the code always: CLASS FOR THE FEATURES

+we create class called APIFeatures and we add methods to the class and we create instance of this class [object] and we call this method passing the `req.query , Tour.find()` which is the model it self which we keep adding to it methods and excute it at the end once its done